 How are the residents selected?

 Resident selection involves an application process and an onsite interview.
-Application, college of pharmacy transcripts, and letters of recommendation must be received prior to scheduling interviews.
+Application, undergrad and college of pharmacy transcripts, and letters of recommendation must be received prior to scheduling interviews.
 All application materials must be submitted through PhORCAS.
 Onsite interviews will be conducted in late January into February.
 As an ASHP-accredited program, participation in the Resident Matching Program is mandatory.

 How are the residents’ two years organized?